How realistic is India's 'Made in China' boycott campaign? | DW | 11.06.2020

 Technology journalist Sahil Bhalla told DW that many Chinese companies such as Xiaomi and TikTok consider India to be their largest and most important overseas market.
 "It's hard for Indians to get rid of them [Chinese apps] overnight," Bhalla said, adding that any campaign calling for the rejection of Chinese apps can only be affective if Indians have "good enough alternatives."

-Meanwhile, TikTok's parent company ByteDance — which also recently recruited a significant number of employees in India — plans to invest one billion dollars in the country.
+Meanwhile, TikTok's parent company ByteDance — which also recently recruited a significant number of employees in India — plans to invest $1 billion in the country.

 Read more: 'Make in India' looking to take on China's tech industry